sqlfluff/sqlfluff/CONTRIBUTING.md

 ## How the community works

-SQLfluff is maintained by a community of volunteers, which means we have a few processes in place to allow everyone to contribute at a level that suits them and at a time that suits them.
+SQLFluff is maintained by a community of volunteers, which means we have a few processes in place to allow everyone to contribute at a level that suits them and at a time that suits them.
 These aren't meant to be a way of restricting development, but a way of allowing the community to agree what to focus on